GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

-#GsDevKit Server Installation
+#GsDevKit Server and Client Installation

 A complete GsDevKit installation includes both a server and a client, which can be on the same or on different nodes.
-These instructions provide information on installing the server component and the client on the same node.
+These instructions provide information on installing both on a single node.
+This is part of the [instructions for installing on a single desktop machine][1]; refer to these instructions for the OS configuration required and other steps.

-The GsDevKit server  may be installed on **Linux** or **Mac**.
-The GemStone/S 64 Bit does not run directly on Windows, however, you may create a Linux VM on Windows and run the GsDevKit server within that VM.
+The GsDevKit server and client shared installation  may be installed on **Linux** or **Mac**.

-###Configure OS
-Before installing, you will need to [install the required OS packages][2].

 ###Install Server

-The following steps are involved in installing the GsDevKit server, and optionally also the GsDevKit client.
-For an example script to execute, see [Install GsDevKit server only](#script-to-install-server-only) or [Install GsDevKit server and client](#script-to-install-both-server-and-client)
+The following steps are involved in installing the GsDevKit server and client.
+For an example script to execute, see  [Install GsDevKit server and client](#script-to-install-both-server-and-client)

-1. Determine your installation directory and clone GsDevKit_home to that location
+1. **Determine your installation directory and clone GsDevKit_home to that location**

    The following instructions clone the Development Kit to the current directory, so before starting, cd to the directory in which you want the GsDevKit checkout to be located.